Is becoming a crocodile wrangler right for me?

 There are several helpful resources available for crocodile wranglers.
 Here are some key ones:

-• The American Crocodile Education Sanctuary (ACES): ACES is a non-profit organization dedicated to the conservation of crocodiles and their habitats.
-Their website provides valuable information on crocodile biology, behavior, and conservation efforts.
-They offer resources for professionals, including training programs, research publications, and updates on crocodile-related news and events.
+- The American Crocodile Education Sanctuary (ACES): ACES is a non-profit organization based in Belize, dedicated to the conservation of crocodiles and their habitats.
+While not US-based, their website provides valuable information on crocodile biology, behavior, and conservation efforts.
+They also offer training opportunities and educational materials useful for professionals interested in crocodile conservation.

-• The Crocodile Specialist Group (CSG): The CSG is a global network of experts focused on crocodile research, conservation, and management.
-They provide access to scientific publications, guidelines, and resources related to crocodile biology, habitat conservation, and human-crocodile conflict management.
-The CSG website offers valuable information for professionals working with crocodiles.
+- The Crocodile Specialist Group (CSG): The CSG is a global network of experts affiliated with the International Union for Conservation of Nature (IUCN) focused on crocodile research, conservation, and management.
+They provide access to scientific publications, conservation guidelines, and resources related to crocodile biology, habitat preservation, and human-crocodile conflict management.

-• Herpetological Societies: Local or regional herpetological societies can be valuable resources for crocodile wranglers.
-These societies often hold meetings, conferences, and workshops focused on reptile conservation, including crocodile-specific topics.
-They provide networking opportunities, educational materials, and access to experts in the field.
+- Herpetological Societies: Local or regional herpetological societies, such as The Herpetologists' League and the Society for the Study of Amphibians and Reptiles (SSAR), offer valuable resources for crocodile wranglers.
+These societies often host meetings, conferences, and workshops on reptile research and conservation, providing networking opportunities and educational materials.

-• Professional Networks and Online Communities: Engaging with professional networks and online communities can connect you with fellow crocodile wranglers and experts.
-Platforms such as LinkedIn, specialized forums, and social media groups dedicated to herpetology or reptile conservation can provide opportunities for knowledge sharing, discussions, and collaboration.
+- Professional Networks and Online Communities: Engaging in professional networks and online communities can help connect with fellow crocodile wranglers and herpetology experts.
+Platforms like LinkedIn, the Herpetology Education & Research Project (HERP), and social media groups focused on reptile conservation offer opportunities for discussion, knowledge exchange, and collaboration.